Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle is focused on increasing communication both within the project and outside of it?

-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [x] Collaborate and promote visibility.
+- [x] Collaborate and Promote Visibility.
-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which guiding principle is concerned with an understanding of how all the parts of an organization work together in an integrated way?

-- [ ] Focus on value.
+- [ ] Focus on Value.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [ ] Think and work holistically.
+- [ ] Think and Work Holistically.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have just been promoted to the role of the Service Desk manager.
 The manager before you loved metrics, and the Service Desk is currently spending numerous hours per week creating reports based on over 150 different metrics they call 'measures of effectiveness'.
 You believe there are simply too many metrics being collected and begin an analysis of each one to determine if is it providing valuable information.
 For the ones you find without value, you eliminate the requirement to track and report on those metrics.
 Which guiding principle are you following in this scenario?

-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which service management dimension is focused on an organization's relationships with other organizations in order to deliver its services?

-- [ ] Organizations and people.
+- [ ] Organizations and People.
-- [ ] Information and technology.
+- [ ] Information and Technology.
-- [x] Partners and suppliers.
+- [x] Partners and Suppliers.
-- [ ] Value streams and processes.
+- [ ] Value Streams and Processes.

 **[⬆ Back to Top](#table-of-contents)**